manfredsteyer/ng-add-article/article.md

 # Custom Schematics - Part IV: Frictionless Library Setup with the Angular CLI and Schematics

 It's always the same: After npm installing a new library, we have to follow a readme step by step to include it into our application.
-Usually this involves creating configuration objects, referencing css files and importing Angular Modules.
+Usually this involves creating configuration objects, referencing css files, and importing Angular Modules.
 As such tasks aren't fun at all it would be nice to automate this.

 This is exactly what the Angular CLI supports beginning with Version 6 (Beta 5).
 It gives us a new ``ng add`` command that fetches an npm package and sets it up with a schematic -- a code generator written with the CLI's scaffolding tool [Schematics](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2).
 To support this, the package just needs to name this schematic ``ng-add``.